-Dutton Hollow Loop is a 3 mile moderately trafficked loop trail located near Rogers, AR that features beautiful wild flowers and is good for all skill levels.
+Dutton Hollow Loop is a 3 mile moderately trafficked loop trail located near Rogers, Arkansas that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash